easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_SETUP_GUIDE.md

 ## Step 3: First Launch

 **Option A: Using Desktop Shortcut (Recommended)**
-- Double-click the "Q-IDE Topdog" icon on your Desktop
+- Double-click the "Top Dog Topdog" icon on your Desktop

 **Option B: Using Professional Launcher**
 - Double-click: `LAUNCH_Q-IDE_PROFESSIONAL.bat`